mmomtchev/Forez/README.md

 #### Mention of Frederick II in his will

-The will also contains a quite puzzling mention of Emperor Frederick II:
+The will also contains a mention of Emperor Frederick II who may have been Guy's host:

 > In primo legavi domino imperatori Alemannie unum diamantum quem multum diligebam et unum cinctorium argenti dearauti

 *In the first place I bequeathed to the Emperor of Germany one diamond, which I loved very much, on a silver ring of gold*

 The emperor of the Holy Roman Empire was at this time in Sicily.
-He was a sworn enemy to Pope Gregory IX who had him excommunicated on four different occasions.
-Crusader himself - but during a previous crusade - his relation with Guy IV of Forez is a mystery.
+He was a sworn enemy to Pope Gregory IX who had him excommunicated on four different occasions despite the fact that he had been a crusader himself - during the Fifth Crusade.

 #### Death